Michigan Court Extends Physician-Patient Privilege To Apply To Any Entity That Obtains Protected Medical Information From A Doctor

 What are the Implications for Patients?

 While the court noted that the privilege existed to protect the patient, the court failed to address the issue of how the patients are supposed to waive the privilege without first being made aware of its existence.
 The patients in Meier were harmed because the privilege prevented the plaintiffs from obtaining the patients’ information in order to notify them of the case and the doctor’s past malpractice.
-This seeming contradiction – that the privilege harmed the patients it was seemingly meant to protect – could potentially be used to attack parties looking to use the Meier case as a shield to protect against disclosure of medical records.
+This ostensible contradiction – that the privilege harmed the patients it was also meant to protect – could potentially be used to attack parties looking to use the Meier case as a shield to protect against disclosure of medical records.

 The content of this article is intended to provide a general guide to the subject matter and is not intended to constitute legal advice.